LAST QUARTER 2025

 Geastrum triplex

-These star-shaped fungi appeared amongst leaf litter at Hainault Lodge Nature Reserve.
-They are usually seen from late summer and in autumn.
-When pressed spores are released from the centre of the fruiting body.
+Star-shaped fungi were found among the leaf litter at Hainault Lodge Nature Reserve.
+They typically appear from late summer through autumn.
+When pressed, spores are released from the centre of the fruiting body.

 #